2002-24-dotnet/p0-adrienne-sparkman/README_P0.md

 //+ [required] there should exist at least 2 stores
 + [required] each store should be able to view its completed/placed orders (users and associated order within a range)
-+ [required] each store should be able to view its sales (pizzas and revenue within a range)
-+ [optional] each store should be able to view its inventory
++ [required] each store should be able to view its sales (pizzas and revenue within a range) NA+ [optional] each store should be able to view its inventory

 ### order